splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 ## Configure sources by source IP or host name

 Legacy sources and non-standard-compliant source require configuration by source IP or hostname as included in the event.
 The following steps apply to support such sources.
 To identify sources which require this step refer to the "sources" section of this documentation.

-* Download the latest vendor_product_by_source.conf file to a subdirectory SC4S below the docker-compose.yml file created above.
+* If not already done in the step immediately above, create a subdirectory called ``context-local`` in the directory (e.g. ``/opt/sc4s/``) created in the first step above.
+From this directory, execute the commands below to download the vendor context files:

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.conf
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.csv
 ```
 * Edit the file to identify appropriate vendor products by host glob or network mask using syslog-ng filter syntax.

-* Start SC4S.
+# Start SC4S

 ```bash
 docker stack deploy --compose-file docker-compose.yml sc4s